27 June 2022

 © Wild Wonders of Europe / Allofs / WWF

 David became a WWF supporter 60 years ago and he remains a supporter to this day.
-He intends his support to continue beyond his lifetime through a gift in his will.
+He intends his support to continue beyond his lifetime through a gift in his Will.
 He hopes that by sharing his experiences in nature he can inspire others to protect it.

 You can help too.
-Please consider including a gift in your will to WWF just as David has, and ensure nature is protected into the future.
+Please consider including a gift in your Will to WWF just as David has, and ensure nature is protected into the future.